teambean/BeanCash/README.md

 **Minimum Time for Beans To Be Elgible to Sprout**: 6 hours

-**Maximum Supply for BITB (reached in or around 2023)**: 5 Billion BITB
+**Maximum Supply for BITB**: 6 Billion BITB

 **Maximum Supply for BEAN**: 21 Million BEAN

-In 2023 Sprouting for BITB will be merged into BEAN, with a new Consensus Algorithm, Proof of Resource (PORes) that will combine with PoB (Proof of Bean).
+A maximum of 3 Billion BITB will be convertable to BEAN in v2 at a conversion of 1000:1

+In v2 of Bean Cash, Sprouting rewards will be paid in BEAN and transaction fees paid in BITB. v2 of Bean Cash will launch in 2023.

-**On August 2, 2021 @ 9:27:42PM GMT Bean Cash will start enforcing stricter Time Drift rules.
+**On August 2, 2021 @ 9:27:42PM GMT Bean Cash will start enforcing stricter time drift rules.
 Nodes not running v1.3.1 or later will be forked off the network and chain.
 These changes are necessary to move Bean Cash forward.
 Node operators must do more than just Sprout Beans, they must stay involved with the Community and keep their software updated on a timely basis!
 These changes are necessary to move Bean Cash forward.
 More significant updates will be coming and network node operators need to be agile and keep up!
-Bean Cash will once again become competitive in the Blockchain/Crypto Space, with our goal to get back into the top 100 of Crypto Currencies!**
+Bean Cash will once again become competitive in the Blockchain/Crypto Space, with our goal to get back into the top 100 of Crypto Currencies in 2023!**

 Bean Cash Monetary Units